ElementsProject/lightning/doc/MAKING-RELEASES.md

    should get a prompt to give this tag a 'message'.
 Make sure you fill this in.
 3. Confirm that the tag will show up for builds with `git describe`
 4. Push the tag to remote `git push --tags`.
-3. Update the /topic on #c-lightning on Freenode.
+3. Update the /topic on #c-lightning on Libera.
 4. Prepare draft release notes (see devtools/credit), and share with team for editing.
 5. Upgrade your personal nodes to the rc1, to help testing.
 6. Test `tools/build-release.sh` to build the non-reprodicible images